bigmlcom/bigmler/docs/index.rst

 ``--exclude-features``                Comma-separated list of features in the
                                       dataset
-                                      to be excluded from the features analysis
+                                      to be excluded from the features analysis ``--score``                           Causes the training set to be run through the anomaly detector generating
+                                      a batch anomaly score.
+Only used with the ``--remote`` flag.
 ===================================== =========================================

 Cluster Specific Subcommand Options